HosseinEbrahimiK/biof501-project/README.md

 conda env create --file environment.yml conda activate biof-proj
 ```
 3. Run the pipeline with ``snakemake`` by executing the following code.
-You'll need to set the number of cores with the --cores argument.
+You'll need to set the number of cores with the ``--cores`` argument.
 Usually, 2 - 4 cores would work well on most computers.
 This will create five output files in the results folder.
 ```bash
 snakemake --cores 4 all
 ```
 During running this command, the pipeline asks you to select a gene to plot the violin plot.
 You are able to see list of up-regulated and down-regulated genes in the output ``.txt`` files and choose your gene of interest if it exists in differentially expressed genes.

+4. When the pipeline has finished, compare your outputs with the files available in results directory.

+---
+### Input